Trump’s new social media SPAC is soaring. Also, what is a SPAC?

 SPACs have drawn immense interest in the past year because they can save companies and investors time and money.
 They allow stakeholders to strike quickly, taking advantage, for example, of the dramatic upturn on Wall Street, where the S&P 500, a benchmark for the market, has nearly doubled since the initial shocks of the pandemic.

-The broader investment frenzy unleashed by the covid economy has also played a factor, as hedge funds, celebrities and retail investors scramble to find the next hot moneymaker amid so much volatility and uncertainty.
-Shaq was tapped as a strategic adviser to a SPAC eyeing acquisitions in the media and technology industries and former Speaker of the House Paul Ryan, took a chairman role at another SPAC, to name a few notable examples.
+The broader investment frenzy unleashed by the coronavirus economy has also been a factor, as hedge funds, celebrities and retail investors scramble to find the next hot moneymaker amid so much volatility and uncertainty.
+Shaq was tapped as a strategic adviser to a SPAC eyeing acquisitions in the media and technology industries, and former U.S. House speaker Paul Ryan (R-Wis.), took a chairman role at another SPAC — just two notable examples.

-Through the first six months of the year, 350 SPACs have been registered with the Securities and Exchange Commission and have been priced, raising more than $100 billion, according to the data provider Dealogic.
+Through the first six months of the year, 350 SPACs were registered with the Securities and Exchange Commission and have been priced, raising more than $100 billion, according to the data provider Dealogic.

 But after a frenzy of activity, investor appetite appears to have cooled.
 SPAC IPOs dropped significantly in April, according to the findings, as the bulk of activity took place during the first three months of the year.
-Still, the splashy SPAC activity this year dwarfs historic levels: There were 248 new SPACS last year, and 59 in 2019.
+Still, the splashy SPAC activity this year dwarfs historic levels: 248 SPACS were formed last year, and 59 in 2019.

-WeWork’s second go marks a stunning turn of fortune for the office-space provider, once valued at nearly $50 billion.
+WeWork’s second go is a stunning turn of fortune for the office-space provider, once valued at nearly $50 billion.
 Adam Neumann, the company’s founder, stepped down as CEO in 2019 amid concerns about the company’s governance structure and massive losses.
-Neumann’s own erratic behavior and reported self dealing became the subject of intense investor criticism, marking a rapid fall from grace, as the company ditched plans to proceed with a much-hyped IPO.
+Neumann’s own erratic behavior and reported self-dealing became the subject of intense investor criticism, marking a rapid fall from grace as the company ditched plans to proceed with a much-hyped IPO.

-But the SPAC deal appears to have given the WeWork another life.
+But the SPAC deal appears to have given WeWork another life.
 On Friday, its shares were up more than 11 percent in afternoon trading.

 How do SPACs differ from IPOs?

-SPACs typically have fewer regulatory demands than a traditional IPO, an arduous process that can entail months of negotiations with underwriters and extensive vetting.
-A SPAC can bring a company public in three to six months, experts say, where a traditional IPO rarely takes less than a year, and often double that.
+SPACs typically face fewer regulatory requirements than a traditional IPO, an arduous process that can entail months of negotiations with underwriters and extensive vetting.
+A SPAC can take a company public in three to six months, experts say, whereas a traditional IPO rarely takes less than a year, and often twice that long.

 “Importantly, SPACs can provide a faster and less expensive route to the public markets, where target companies can also often negotiate higher valuations,” said Tanenbaum.
 Backers potentially stand to gain massive payouts.

-But the swifter process and diminished transparency also comes with added risk, since the safeguards of having a traditional underwriter with a robust due diligence process are removed.
+But the swifter process and diminished transparency also comes with added risk, since the safeguards of having a traditional underwriter with a robust due-diligence process are removed.

-One danger, Tanenbaum said, is the possibility of a SPAC merging with a company not well suited for public markets.
+One danger, Tanenbaum said, is the possibility of a SPAC’s merging with a company not well-suited for public markets.

 What about the SPAC backlash?

-Some of the demand for the SPAC structure has slowed, coinciding with warnings from U.S. regulators.
-Earlier this year, SEC Chair Gary Gensler told members of Congress that his staff is contemplating new rules or guidelines for SPACs, as he questioned whether the structure adequately protects small investors.
+Some of the demand for the SPAC structure has slowed, coinciding with warnings by U.S. regulators.
+This year, SEC Chairman Gary Gensler told members of Congress that his staff was contemplating new rules or guidelines for SPACs because he was uncertain that the existing structure adequately protected small investors.

-Other pushback has come directly from investors, who bet on SPACs and lost, and who allege that they were misled.
-A wave of class-action lawsuits this year is targeting SPAC companies, after some suffered brutal stock price drops.
+Other pushback has come directly from investors who bet on SPACs and lost and alleged that they were misled.
+A wave of class-action lawsuits this year is targeting SPACs after some suffered brutal stock-price collapses.

-The electric truck maker Nikola, which went public through a SPAC, and was riding high during the market euphoria last summer, has since shed roughly 80 percent of its value, as federal officials allege the company misled investors.
-Federal prosecutors have cited charges against Nikola founder Trevor Milton to warn investors about the risks of SPACs.
+The electric-truck maker Nikola, which went public through a SPAC and was riding high during the market euphoria this summer, has shed roughly 80 percent of its value as federal officials allege that the company misled investors.
+Federal prosecutors have cited the federal indictment of Nikola founder Trevor Milton as a warning to investors about the risks of SPACs.